musiciansofmanoa/musiciansofmanoa.github.io/index.md

 ### Milestone 2

 For Milestone 2 we implemented more functionality into the different pages.
 There is an admin page that allows the admin to view any profile in the system as well as delete any user for misconduct.
 Adjustments to the navbar and footer were made to work smoother.
 A temporary database was also created for the app.
 Progress was made on building the Jam Sessions page and User Profile page.

 [Github Milestone 2](https://github.com/musiciansofmanoa/musiciansofmanoa/projects/3)

 ### Milestone 3

 For Milestone 3, current issues being worked on are the User Profile page as well as the Jam Sessions page.
-The Graphic design of the app will be updated as well.
+Some graphic design of the app will be updated as well.
 Several issues that popped up in Milestone 2 will be fixed.
+Add events page.

 [Github Milestone 3](https://github.com/musiciansofmanoa/musiciansofmanoa/projects/4)